dbanalyticsco/materialize-backfill/README.md

 The purpose of this repository is to demonstrate how a streaming source in Materialize can be backfilled with data from S3.

-This is necessary because streaming sources like [Amazon Kinesis](https://aws.amazon.com/kinesis/) only stores data for a limited period of time.
+This is necessary because streaming sources like [Amazon Kinesis](https://aws.amazon.com/kinesis/) only store data for a limited period of time.
 For example, the default retention period for Kinesis is 24 hours.
 If you'd like to include data prior to the retention period in your views, it requires pulling from a source that stores the historic data, such as S3.

 In this example repository, we have set up a dbt project that consolidates S3 and Kinesis data into a single materialized view of page view events from Segment's event tracking functionality.